 REEL ‘EM IN

 McCall offers many advantages to outdoor enthusiasts.
 Plentiful and uncrowded fishing is one of them.
 Here, novice and avid fishers can take home their very own fish tale with opportunities to catch cutthroat trout, Chinook salmon, steelhead, rainbow trout, smallmouth bass, Kokanee, crappie, yellow perch and more throughout our many rivers and lakes.
 With Payette Lake steps away and Louie Lake just 11 miles out, the best fishing is right at your fingertips.
-And to help you get started, our concierge can outfit you with a fishing pole rental and a list of the best spots for your group.
+And to help you get started, our concierge will provide a list of the best spots for your group.

 WITH OVER 200 LAKES WITHIN A 30-MILE RADIUS, THE FISHING IN McCALL IS EXCELLENT FOR BOTH BAIT AND FLY FISHING.

 Known as the Whitewater State, Idaho serves up countless opportunities to make a splash.
 Whether you’re an expert rafter or new to the sport, you’ll find plenty of exhilarating rapids on which to get some world-class whitewater right here in McCall.
 Salmon River offers rapids ranging from Class I for beginners, straight through the white-knuckle Class IV experiences.
 Meanwhile, Payette River turns it up with a renowned, 15-mile Class V run.
 Another excellent spot for runs ranging from Classes III – V, Snake River also boasts an incredible scenery as rafters wind through Hells Canyon’s impressive rapids surrounded by jagged rock walls.